Table of contents

 Many PR analytics tools distinguish two types of reach – social media and non-social reach.
 When you are working on promoting a page, raising brand awareness for certain products, or working on relations with influencers, you should analyse reach.

 Reach will tell you how many people have seen your article, page, or any other publication.
 It’s a perfect way to make your AVE calculation more informative.
-You will not only now how much you were able to safe in terms of advertising costs, but also how many people could have seen your article.
+You will not only know how much you were able to safe in terms of advertising costs, but also how many people could have seen your article.

 How to measure media coverage?